Matthew Burt: Museum benches

 ‘During the last hundred years, the National Museum of Wales has commissioned several suites of oak gallery furniture for the galleries of its fine Beaux Arts classical building which was begun in 1912.
 The upper floor of the building’s west wing was redeveloped in 2010–11 to provide 800 square metres of galleries for recent and contemporary art, and these presented a particular challenge as they contained rooms of both the 1920s and 60s with differing proportions.
 Following an invitation to a shortlist of designers for proposals, Matthew Burt was invited to develop a new suite of bench seats.
 These continue the use of oak – from a local and sustainable source – and are deceptively simple in their appearance.
 Their narrow rectangular form, echoing their setting, is off-set by the subtly convex line of the seat top, and relieved by a lightly curved upstand which is placed off-centre.
 The seats complement the spaces beautifully, and have been both well-used and widely admired since these galleries opened in July 2011.

 Burt was approached by The Courtauld Gallery, London in January 2011 and commissioned to make benches throughout the rooms.
 He changed his approach incrementally to this commission to respond directly to the spaces and their differing collections (including major Impressionist paintings as well as highly elaborate 18th century furniture).
 Burt played on his theme of practical strength and understated line to create strong forms of a larger scale than hitherto using tigered oak.
 In these benches, as Burt remarks, ‘their bellied curves give a greater sensuality’ and the long grain legs have a mitred joint to the seats.

-Burt's museum benches offer a gradually evolving design taking their cue from the particular architectural atmosphere of each museum and its collections.
-This is not wholesale change but an organic and taxonomic development, fit for purpose and the extraordinary galleries where the benches have to be strong enough to withstand heavy usage, discreet enough to meld into space, and magnetic enough to stand out from the crowd of day to day public seating.